cyrillglockner/bonsaiai.github.io/source/includes/_sim-scale-guide.html.md

 Scale settings: 1 node

-For getting your workflow set up correctly, start with a single node and increase scale over time once you’ve validated that everything works fine.
+For getting your workflow set up correctly, start with a single node and increase scale over time once you’ve validated that everything works.

 ## Create a docker for your Simulation